MrNonoss/WeewX-Docker/README.md

 - The Interceptor driver (https://github.com/matthewwall/weewx-interceptor)
 - Installed in a docker Image based from Debian:stretch
 - With a custom macvlan driver for docker, in order to avoid IP/ports conflicts
+- weewx-core will listen on port 80 in the macvlan and retrieve the datas
+- weewx-web will listen on port 8080 in the regular network driver and will expose the weather in a nice nginx web page

 Since I use Home-Assistant at home (https://www.home-assistant.io), I tweaked the skin thanks to the community: https://community.home-assistant.io/t/weather-station-data/58489/12?u=mrnonoss